Prevent Hail Damage on Your Roofs

 Source: Insurance Information Institute & Rocky Mountain Insurance Institute Association

-Keep in mind that often the damage appears to be on the surface and many property owners may think it’s cosmetic, but hail damage can reduce the lifespan of a roof and harm its water shedding capabilities even when it doesn’t look like much.
+Keep in mind that often the damage appears to be on the surface and many property owners may think it’s cosmetic, but hail damage can reduce the lifespan of a flat or low slope roof and harm its water shedding capabilities even when it doesn’t look like much.

-When replacing your roof consider using hail-resistant roofing products.
+When replacing your flat or low slope roof, consider using hail-resistant roofing products.
 The insurance industry has an Underwriters Laboratory standard ranking, the UL 2218 standard.
 The standard has four impact-level designations that will help you compare products.
 Roof coverings that show the most resistance earn a Class 4 rating; the least, a Class 1 rating.

-The SureCoat Roof System is a high-strength, fully reinforced liquid applied system that has been engineered with the highest-grade raw materials and cross-linked resins to provide increased durability and elasticity protecting against the toughest ponding water, high winds and debris.
+- The SureCoat Roof System is a liquid single-ply that has been engineered with the highest-grade raw materials and cross-linked resins to provide increased durability and elasticity protecting against the toughest ponding water, high winds and debris.
 It can be used to repair all levels of damage on metal roofs, built-up roofs, SPF, PVC, TPO, EPDM, Hypalon and other single-ply membranes.

-On top of all that the SureCoat Roof System has saved clients thousands of dollars on roof repairs and restorations, a great example, we ended up helping a client save about $200,000 with no tear off or replacement necessary.
+- On top of all that, the SureCoat Roof System has saved clients thousands of dollars on flat and low slope roof repairs and restorations.
+A great example, we helped a client save about $200,000 with no tear off or replacement necessary.

-If budget is a concern: Tackle your most vulnerable areas and work on the roof in sections, doing patches, repairs or a partial roof project that is proven to protect against further damage ultimately saving time and money for both you and your insurance company.
+- If budget is a concern, tackle your most vulnerable areas and work on the roof in sections, doing repairs or a partial roof project that is proven to protect against further damage ultimately saving time and money for both you and your insurance company.

-All in all, SureCoat Systems can be applied to hundreds of roofs all across the country where hailstorms are common, our coatings ability to remain flexible, durable and resist damage from future hail storms can be translated into huge savings for building owners.
+All in all, SureCoat Systems has been applied to hundreds of flat and low slope roofs across the country where hailstorms are common.
+Our coating’s ability to remain flexible, durable and resist damage from future hailstorms can be translated into huge savings for building owners.

 Read More about SureCoat and Hail Performance Here